codeforamerica/cfaweb-blog-archive/README.md

 The [s3_website gem](https://github.com/laurilehmijoki/s3_website) is used to easily deploy the website to S3 after changes are made.
 You can deploy the site locally by copying `.env.example` to `.env` and providing an AWS IAM key and secret that has access to the `cfa-static-blog-archive` bucket.
 [Here is the s3_website guide to setting up the correct credentials.](https://github.com/laurilehmijoki/s3_website/blob/master/additional-docs/setting-up-aws-credentials.md).

 Travis CI is used for continuous deployment.
 Travis automatically builds and deploys the master branch every time it is pushed to the Github repo.
-The correct AWS credentials are stored as environemnt variables on Travis.
+The correct AWS credentials are stored as environment variables on Travis.

 Copyright and license
 =====================